CatCuddler/BodyTracking/BodyModel/README.md

 Compile for VR:
 node Kore/make --vr steamvr

+Currently Metal does not work.
+Use Opengl or Direct3D.
+-g opengl or -g direct3d11

 If you are using Xcode, you have to set custom working directory:
 BodyTracking -> Edite Scheme... -> Run -> Options and then set custom working directory to 'Deployment'